Sudden Cardiac Arrest

 - Prevent or delay the need for a procedure or surgery, such as angioplasty or coronary artery bypass grafting.

 Take all medicines regularly, as your doctor prescribes.
 Don’t change the amount of your medicine or skip a dose unless your doctor tells you to.
-You should still follow a heart-healthy lifestyle, even if you take medicines to treat your coronary heart disease.
+You should still follow a heart-healthy lifestyle, even if you take medicines to treat your heart disease.

 Other treatments for coronary heart disease—such as percutaneous coronary intervention, also known as coronary angioplasty, or coronary artery bypass grafting—also may lower your risk for SCA.
 Your doctor also may recommend an ICD if you’re at high risk for SCA.